UK government plans to revamp holiday pay calculation for part-year workers

 Given that DPT is not corporation tax, it has its own specific rules for assessment and payment.
 DPT is not self-assessed, but companies do have to notify HMRC if they are potentially within the scope of DPT and do not satisfy any of the exemptions.
-Usually, this notification must be given within three months after the end of the company's accounting period, but this was extended to six months for accounting periods ending on or before 31 March 2016.
+Usually, this notification must be given within three months after the end of the company's accounting period.

 If the company has notified HMRC that it is potentially within the scope of DPT, HMRC must issue a preliminary notice within two years of the end of the accounting period in which the DPT charge arose.
 If a company has not notified HMRC of potential chargeability, HMRC has four years from the end of the accounting period to issue a preliminary notice.

 A company which receives a preliminary notice then has 30 days to contact HMRC to correct any obvious errors in the notice, which might include: arithmetical errors, or errors regarding the company's status as an SME.
 However, there is no right to appeal the preliminary notice.

 As the test as to whether DPT applies rely heavily on questions of fact, it is vital that taxpayers engage with HMRC in the period after notifying potential chargeability when HMRC is considering whether or not to issue a preliminary notice.